On the Present Status of Inflationary Cosmology: Discussion

 a) Suppose we find that $n_s= 0.963$ and discover tensor modes with $ r\approx 0.0072$, as in \rf{fbr}.
 This would be a great triumph of inflationary theory and of Fibre inflation, and/or of the $\alpha$-attractors with $\alpha = 2$.

 b) Suppose instead that observations find tensor modes with any value of $r$ in the very broad range $10^{{-4}} < r <0.036$, but far from the point $n_s= 0.963$, $r\approx 0.0072$ favored by Fibre inflation.
-Rather paradoxically, this discovery would rule out {\bf all} string inflation models mentioned in the review article \cite{Cicoli:2023opf} and in our paper.
-This ``boom-or-bust'' scenario is yet another reason to continue searching for tensor modes.
+Rather paradoxically, this discovery would rule out {\bf all} string inflation models mentioned in the review article \cite{Cicoli:2023opf}.

+This does not mean that it is impossible to construct a string theory model consistent with the ACT constraint and predicting $r$ in the range $10^{{-4}} < r < 0.036$.
+An example of such a single-inflaton model was proposed recently in \cite{Leontaris:2025hly}.
+This model relies on a judicious choice of more than ten different parameters.

 7pt

 {\bf Can we implement large field inflation in supergravity?}

 For a long time, there was a lore that one cannot embed large field inflation in supergravity because of the ``inevitable'' factor $e^{K}$ in the potential, with the Kahler potential $K = \Phi\bar\Phi$.
 This problem was solved in 2000 in \cite{Kawasaki:2000yn} for the simplest chaotic potential $m^{2}\phi^{2}$, and then the solution was extended to a broad class of chaotic inflation potentials in \cite{Kallosh:2010xz}.
 Subsequent developments using the nilpotent superfield resulted in constructing consistent models of inflation in supergravity with arbitrary inflationary potentials, including the large-field plateau potentials describing the Starobinsky model, Higgs inflation, and $\alpha$-attractors, see a recent review \cite{Kallosh:2025jsb}.